ashleykleynhans/pelican/content/2023/01/upgrading-rds-aurora-mysql-db-engine.md

 * Add a DNS CNAME to point to the RDS load balancer for the current Aurora cluster with a TTL of **60 seconds**.
-* Copy the existing parameter groups for the cluster as well as for the instances to new parameter groups in point (2) above and change `binlog_format` from `OFF` to `MIXED` in each.
+* Create a new DB Cluster parameter group with the same settings as the default parameter group.
+* Change `binlog_format` from either `OFF` (this was the default in 5.6) or `ROW` (this was the default in 5.7) to `MIXED` in the new Parameter group.
 * Add a new Reader instance to the cluster and configure it to use the new parameter group.
+* Apply the changes immediately.
+* Reboot the reader instance for the `binlog_format` change in the parameter group to take effect.
 * Failover the new Reader instance so that it becomes the Master/Writer so that the cluster does not need to be rebooted for the parameter group changes to take effect.
 * Confirm that `binlog_format` is enabled on the new Writer instance that you